How to Add Alternating Row Colors to SCCM Reports

 Isn’t this report now easier to read?
 Doesn’t alternating row colors help give this report a more professional look?
 This is one of those tips that helps to take your report or dashboard to the next level.
 Reports without this feature look unfinished.
 Take it from me!

-If you have any questions about how to add alternating row colors to your table or matrix, please feel free to contact me @GarthMJ.
+If you have any questions about how to add alternating row colors to your table or matrix, please feel free to contact me at @GarthMJ.